Identifying Performance Issues

 • A crash occurs while testing on a device that you want your experience to support.

 A significant portion of an experience's memory consumption on the client are from assets, such as images and meshes, loaded into graphics memory so they can be rendered.
-In the Developer console, you can view the graphics memory consumed by assets under the following labels:
+In the Developer Console, check the following labels:

 • GraphicsMeshParts - Graphics memory consumed by meshes.